 - Your New Mini PC Came With Windows: Keep It, Wipe It, or Switch to Linux May 4, 2026

 A decision framework for the first thing every mini PC buyer faces: keep OEM Windows, reinstall clean, or switch to Linux.
-Three branches, honest trade-offs.
+Three branches, real trade-offs.

 - 'Atria' Just Hit the Chromebook Codebase: What Intel's Nova Lake Hardware Means for Buyers May 2, 2026